Andrew Farkas

 Andrew Farkas is a writer who was born in Akron, Ohio in 1978.
 He currently lives in Lawrence, Kansas and is an Assistant Professor of English at Washburn University.
 He holds a Ph.D. from the University of Illinois at Chicago, an M.F.A. from the University of Alabama, an M.A. from the University of Tennessee, and a B.A. from Kent State University.

-Past Work
+Work

-Andrew Farkas is the author of a novel, The Big Red Herring (KERNPUNKT Press 2019), and two collections of short fiction, Sunsphere (BlazeVOX [books] 2019) and Self-Titled Debut (Subito Press 2009).
+Farkas is the author of a novel, The Big Red Herring (KERNPUNKT Press 2019), and two collections of short fiction, Sunsphere (BlazeVOX [books] 2019) and Self-Titled Debut (Subito Press 2009).